munificent/game-programming-patterns/book/flyweight.markdown

 I can describe a scene like the above with just a few sentences, but actually *implementing* it in a realtime game is enough to make a seasoned graphics programmer blanch.
 When you've got huge armies filling the screen, all they see is the millions of polygons they'll have to somehow cram onto the GPU in less than a sixtieth of a second.

-You've got hundreds, maybe thousands of soldiers, each with a detailed mesh contains thousands of polygons.
+You've got hundreds, maybe thousands of soldiers, each with detailed geometry containing thousands of polygons.
 Even though you might have enough *memory* to hold that battlefield, in order to render it, that has to get pushed from the CPU over the bus to the GPU.

-Fortunately, there's a time-honored trick for handling this.
 Each warrior on the ground has a bunch of data associated with it:

 * A mesh of polygons that define the shape and details of his skin
 * A few textures painted onto that skin